Omni Calculator logo

 • Negotiations and contracts

-In negotiations, understanding the expected utility of different contract terms can help negotiators to prioritize which terms to push for and which to compromise on, based on the relative value and likelihood of each outcome.
+Expected utility is also commonly used in negotiations.
+Within a negotiation, different terms offer different utility to each party.
+Understanding the expected utility of different contract terms can help negotiators prioritize which terms to push for and which to compromise on based on the relative value and likelihood of each outcome.

 FAQs